Killing people is easy. It's not killing them that's hard.

 We talk for a couple hours.
 I learn many things.
 The blue pills, aside from granting laser-like mental focus, also make you insatiably curious and goal oriented.
 Optimals get intense satisfaction from learning and completing the puzzles on their phones.

 Guy particularly enjoys the “The Hunt for Doc-Danger”, a massive manhunt style game he plays with several thousand of his online Optimal friends.
 He’s obsessed with it.
-He has an encyclopedic knowledge Doc-Danger’s associates.
+He has an encyclopedic knowledge of Doc-Danger’s associates.
 Even me.

 “I knew who you were right away.” he says.
 “I didn’t say anything ‘cause I didn’t want to come off as psycho.”